 - Not especially springy

 The Brooks Adrenaline GTS 23 has long been one of the most popular stability shoes among runners, and it is at the top of our list of best stability running shoe guide.
-The shoe provides a balance of cushion and support with a traditional shape and fit that works well for a wide range of feet, and it’s also available in narrow and wide sizing.
+The shoe provides a balance of cushion and support with a traditional shape and fit that works well for a wide range of feet.
+The women’s version is available in regular and wide sizing so that you can choose the best option for your feet.
 Designed for overpronators and ideal for daily running, the Adrenaline is a great option whether you’re training for a race or logging miles for general fitness and fun.

 The midsole cushion is soft, and testers appreciated the comfort and breathability of the shoe’s mesh upper.
 Although the shoe lacks the springiness we like during our speed workouts, we recommend this for anyone seeking a supportive ride for everyday road running.
-We named it the best stability road shoe in our best running shoes guide, and it topped the list in our best stability running shoes guide.
+We named it the best stability road shoe in our best running shoes guide.

 Claimed Weight: 9.1 ounces (258 grams) | Stack Height: 24 millimeters | Drop: 12 millimeters | Lug Depth: n/a

-Shop the Brooks Adrenaline GTS 23Most Versatile Running Shoes for Women: Altra Outroad 2 ($120)
+Shop the Brooks Adrenaline GTS 23Best Zero-Drop Running Shoes for Women: Altra Outroad 2 ($120)

 Pros: